 Zibby Owens is a freelance writer and mother of four in NYC.
 Her work has been featured in Marie Claire, Redbook, SELF, Shape, Modern Bride and other magazines.
+She is the host of popular podcast, “Moms Don’t Have Time to Read Books.”
 She has written online for the New York Times, Huff Post, TODAY Parents, Medium (where she is a Top Parenting Writer), Mommy Nearest and Scary Mommy.
 She also co-authored a book entitled Your Perfect Fit, published by McGraw-Hill.
 She already has her twins’ b’nei mitzvah date reserved in 2020.
 Follow her on Instagram @zibbyowens.

 Recently, I had a life-changing experience that completely transformed how I feel about my body, my health, my sleep, and my identity.
 And it all started with a gob of spit.